bluebanquise/bluebanquise/README.md

-## Community
+# Community

 ![BlueBanquise Community](resources/pictures/BlueBanquise_Community_logo_large.png)

-This repository hosts all community driven roles or tools around [**BlueBanquise**](https://github.com/bluebanquise/bluebanquise).
-These addition roles/tools can be new, or simply forks from the [core stack](https://github.com/bluebanquise/bluebanquise/tree/master/roles).
+This repository hosts all [internal community driven roles or tools](#internal-community-roles-and-tools) around [**BlueBanquise**](https://github.com/bluebanquise/bluebanquise).
+These additional roles/tools can be new, or simply forks from the [core stack](https://github.com/bluebanquise/bluebanquise/tree/master/roles).

+We also maintain here a [list of external roles and tools](#external-roles-and-tools) known to be working well with BlueBanquise.

+## Internal Community roles and tools

+### Concept

 Each role/tool is owned by a developer, in charge of it.